Midori Tanno

-Midori Tanno (丹野みどり) (born July 3, 1973) is a politician from Aichi Prefecture and a former freelance announcer.
-She is a member of the House of Representatives (1 term) belonging to the Democratic Party For the People.
+Midori Tanno (丹野 みどり; born July 3, 1973) is a politician from Aichi Prefecture and a former freelance announcer.
+She sits in the House of Representatives as a member of the Democratic Party For the People.

 Early life

 Born in Nagoya, Aichi Prefecture on Jul 3, 1973.
 She graduated from Nagoya Municipal Inoko Junior High School, Aichi Prefectural Asahigaoka Senior High School, and Nagoya University, Faculty of Letters, Department of Social Psychology.